nroduit/weasis-pacs-connector/README.md

 **Note**: A simpler configuration without weasis-pacs-connector is possible if the DICOM archive has DICOMWeb services (see examples [here](https://nroduit.github.io/en/basics/customize/integration/#download-directly-with-dicomweb-restful-services)).

+## End of Life Notice

+:warning: **weasis-pacs-connector is approaching end of life**.
+While this project will continue to receive critical maintenance and security updates, no new features are planned.

+For new deployments and enhanced functionality, consider migrating to **[ViewerHub](https://weasis.org/en/viewer-hub)**, the next-generation solution that provides:

+- Modern architecture with improved performance and scalability
+- Native support for multiple DICOM archive types (DB, DICOMWeb and DICOM C-FIND)
+- Enhanced security features and authentication mechanisms
+- Better integration with modern web frameworks and cloud environments
+- Active development with new features and improvements

+ViewerHub is designed to handle Weasis integration with various types of DICOM archives more efficiently and provides a future-proof solution for medical imaging workflows.

+## Version Requirements

-* The master branch requires Java 8+ and a servlet container 3.1.
-It works by default with [dcm4chee-arc-light](https://github.com/dcm4che/dcm4chee-arc-light).
+* **Version 8.x+** (master branch): Requires Java 17+ and Jakarta EE 9+ servlet container (Servlet API 5.0+).
+Uses Jakarta namespace and works by default with [dcm4chee-arc-light](https://github.com/dcm4che/dcm4chee-arc-light). **Java Web Start (JNLP) support has been completely removed.**
+* **Version 7.x** (7.x branch): Requires Java 8+ and a servlet container 3.1.
+This is the last version supporting Java Web Start.
-* The [6.x branch](https://github.com/nroduit/weasis-pacs-connector/tree/6.x) requires Java 7+ and a servlet container 2.5.
+* **Version 6.x** ([6.x branch](https://github.com/nroduit/weasis-pacs-connector/tree/6.x)): Requires Java 7+ and a servlet container 2.5.
 This is the latest version working with dcm4chee 2.18.x.

-:heavy_exclamation_mark:As **Java Webstart is deprecated**, prefer to use the [weasis protocol](https://nroduit.github.io/en/getting-started/weasis-protocol) (defined below by the **/weasis** service) instead of Java Web Start because it has been removed from [Java 11 release](https://www.oracle.com/technetwork/java/javase/11-relnote-issues-5012449.html#JDK-8185077) and because the end of public Oracle Java 8 updates from April 2019.
-It only works with Weasis 3.5 (or superior) installed on the system with a [native installer](https://nroduit.github.io/en/getting-started/).

-This component gathers different services (:warning: => deprecated):
+## Breaking Changes in 8.x

+:heavy_exclamation_mark: **Java Web Start (JNLP) support has been completely removed** in version 8.0.0.
+This modernization effort aligns with the removal of Java Web Start from Java 11+ and the end of its lifecycle.
+Use the [weasis protocol](#launch-weasis) instead.

+**Removed services:**
+- **/viewer** service (deprecated Java Web Start launcher)
+- **/[template]** services for JNLP file generation
+- All JNLP-related configuration properties

+**Migration path:** Replace any **/viewer** calls with **/weasis** service calls using the same parameters.

+This component provides the following services:

 | Service              | Description                                                                   |
 | -------------------- | ----------------------------------------------------------------------------- |
-| **/weasis**                | new protocol to launch Weasis with requested images, replacing Java Webstart
+| **/weasis**                | Protocol to launch Weasis with requested images using the weasis:// protocol
-| **/viewer** :warning:      | launching Weasis with Java Webstart
-| **/IHEInvokeImageDisplay** | launching Weasis at Patient and Study level, compliant to the [IHE IID profile](http://www.ihe.net/Technical_Framework/upload/IHE_RAD_Suppl_IID.pdf)
+| **/IHEInvokeImageDisplay** | Launching Weasis at Patient and Study level, compliant to the [IHE IID profile](http://www.ihe.net/Technical_Framework/upload/IHE_RAD_Suppl_IID.pdf)
-| **/manifest**              | building the xml manifest (containing the necessary UIDs) consumed by Weasis to retrieve all the images by WADO-URI requests
+| **/manifest**              | Building the xml manifest (containing the necessary UIDs) consumed by Weasis to retrieve all the images by WADO-URI requests
-| **/[template]** :warning:  | (default template: /weasis.jnlp) building a jnlp file from a template (jnlp template path, jnlp properties and jnp arguments can be passed via URL parameters, see the [JNLP Builder documentation](JnlpBuilder))

 ## [Release History](CHANGELOG.md)

 ## Build weasis-pacs-connector

-Prerequisites: JDK 8 and Maven 3
+Prerequisites: JDK 17+ and Maven 3

 * Execute the maven command `mvn clean package` in the root directory of the project and get the package from /target/weasis-pacs-connector.war.
-Official releases are available at [here](http://sourceforge.net/projects/dcm4che/files/Weasis/weasis-pacs-connector/).
+Official releases are available [here](http://sourceforge.net/projects/dcm4che/files/Weasis/weasis-pacs-connector/).

-* Use the loggerless profile for web application container which already embeds slf4j and log4j (like JBoss): `mvn clean package -Ploggerless`
+* Use the loggerless profile for web application containers which already embed slf4j and log4j (like JBoss): `mvn clean package -Ploggerless`

 ## Launch Weasis

-The **/weasis** service uses the [weasis protocol](https://nroduit.github.io/en/getting-started/weasis-protocol) by redirecting the `http://` request into `weasis://` (because some web frameworks such as the wiki or the URL field of some browsers only support the standard protocols).
-It replaces the old **/viewer** service using Java Webstart.
+The **/weasis** service uses the [weasis protocol](https://nroduit.github.io/en/getting-started/weasis-protocol) by redirecting the `http://` request into `weasis://` (because some web frameworks such as wikis or URL fields of some browsers only support standard protocols).

 * http://localhost:8080/weasis-pacs-connector/weasis?patientID=9702672
 * http://localhost:8080/weasis-pacs-connector/weasis?patientID=9702672%5E%5E%5Etest
-  => to handle an universal patientID, add IssuerOfPatientID like in hl7: patientID=9702672^^^test
+  => to handle a universal patientID, add IssuerOfPatientID like in hl7: patientID=9702672^^^test
 * http://localhost:8080/weasis-pacs-connector/weasis?patientID=97026728&patientID=2023231696
   => multiple patients
 * http://localhost:8080/weasis-pacs-connector/weasis?patientID=97026728&modalitiesInStudy=MR,XA